 Europe’s Recent Dominance

-Despite a heavy loss in 2021 where Europe headed t0 Whistling Straits in Wisconsin as the reigning champions, they have had the better of recent meetings.
-The Europeans won the trophy back in France in 2018 (17½- 10½) after losing 17-11 in Minnesota two years prior.
+Despite a heavy loss in 2021 where Europe headed to Whistling Straits in Wisconsin as the reigning champions, they have had the better of recent meetings.
+The Europeans won the trophy back in Italy in 2023, 16½ to 11½ and retained the Ryder Cup when winning 15-13 in the USA in 2025.

-However, victory for the Americans in 2021 was only their second success since 2008.
-Team Europe have dominated the Ryder Cup over the past decade or so, winning four of the last six.
+Victory for the Americans in 2021 was only their second success since 2008.
+Team Europe have dominated the Ryder Cup over the past decade or so, winning six of the last eight.
 As for USA, they have won this competition just three times since the turn of the century.

 When Team Europe were introduced in 1979, USA won the first three Ryder Cups before Europe eventually reigned supreme at The Belfry in Warwickshire in 1985.
-This win marked the tables having turned: Team USA have not won on British soil since the 1993 Ryder Cup, which also took place at The Belfry and from 1995 to 2021 there have been eleven wins for Europe, six for USA and one tie (1989).
+This win marked the tables having turned: Team USA have not won on British soil since the 1993 Ryder Cup, which also took place at The Belfry and from 1995 to 2025 there have been eleven wins for Europe and four for USA.

 History